-I saw a young couple in the town centre early this morning.
-He seemed quite camp and was walking with his arms folded and his jeans turned up above the ankle.
-She was very tall, very blonde and was wearing extremely short hot pants with cork wedge sandals.
-As I passed them, I overheard the man say "I've got to take Sammy's rabbit to get its claws clipped".
+Young couple in the town centre early this morning at 6am.
+Him: camp lisp, tight T-shirt, arms folded across his chest and his jeans turned up above the ankle.
+Her: very tall, very blonde, hot pants, cork wedge sandals.
+As I passed I overheard the man say "I've got to take Sammy's rabbit to get its claws clipped".
 They headed off towards the market place where the stalls were being set up and, a half minute or so later, a chorus of lewd shouts come up from that direction.

 The man in the bobble hat and the plastic rimmed glasses was staring at me as I emptied the pillar box.
 I glanced up and let on.
 He was picking his nose vigorously.
 He didn't acknowledge me but continued staring and picking.
 After a few seconds, I could still feel him staring so I looked up again.
 This time the man glanced down quickly and started to examine the bogey he was rolling between his thumb and forefinger.
 I slammed the box door shut and dragged the sack across the pavement.
 As I loaded it into the van, I noticed the man was still staring at me but had now started picking at the other nostril.
 He was prodding around up there, tipping his head on one side to get a good purchase and the only time he took his eyes off me was to inspect the end of his finger.
 I got into my van just as the man's bus arrived: Stotts ...taking people to places.

-The garden wall at no.27 is now a pile of rubble after a bus crashed into it the other day.
-The bus company have erected a "Temporary Bus Stop" right next to it.
+The garden wall at No.27 is now a pile of rubble after a bus crashed into it the other day.
+The bus company have erected a "Temporary Bus Stop" next to it.